ppasupat/vocab-kanji/README.md

 To view external references on the chosen character:

-* Choose an external resource from the dropdown box
+* Choose an external reference for the kanji from the dropdown box.
-  * Since the page is served on HTTPS, while some external web pages use HTTP, **mixed content protection has to be disabled** to view some resources
-* Clicking on the vocabulary also triggers a search on WWWJDIC
+* Clicking on the vocabulary also triggers a search on WWWJDIC.

 The web page will be shown in the right column.